CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - The "otherwise" on this card should be read as "alternatively."

 #### Morannon
- - Card Erratum: Should read "This card is used as a Dark-hold site card in the region of Udun that is moved to..."
+ - _Card Erratum_: Should read "This card is used as a Dark-hold site card in the region of Udun that is moved to..."

 #### Mordor in Arms
  - See Rulings by Term, Card Effect Limitations.

 #### More Alert than Most
- - The minimum of one strike still applies while Gates of Morning is in play.
+ - The minimum of one strike still applies while _Gates of Morning_ is in play.

 #### More Sense than You
  - If there is only one character in the company, the attack is discarded without effect, but not canceled.
 The attack is still considered faced.

 #### Morgul-horse
- - To bring a Nazgul permanent-event back into your hand, Morgul-horse must be declared after tapping the Nazgul is declared and before it resolves.
+ - To bring a Nazgul permanent-event back into your hand, _Morgul-horse_ must be declared after tapping the Nazgul is declared and before it resolves.
  - The alternative effect of this card can be played and resolved before any Nazgul is played with it.
-A Nazgul must be played as the first declared action in the chain of effects following the resolution of the alternative effect of Morgul-horse.
+A Nazgul must be played as the first declared action in the chain of effects following the resolution of the alternative effect of _Morgul-horse_.
 If a Nazgul is not played immediately following the resolution of this card, this card is returned to its player's hand.
  - This card cannot be played for no effect just to discard it.

 #### Morgul-knife
  - The corruption is received immediately following the attack.

 #### Morgul Night
- - Morgul Night is not discarded if Doors of Night leaves play.
+ - _Morgul Night_ is not discarded if _Doors of Night_ leaves play.

 #### Mountains of Shadow
  - The "otherwise" on this card should be read as "alternatively."

 #### Mount Doom
- - If the site type of Mount Doom changes, creatures may be keyed to the new site type, but not to the old site type.
+ - If the site type of _Mount Doom_ changes, creatures may be keyed to the new site type, but not to the old site type.

 #### Mouth of Sauron
- - Card Erratum: Add "Man."
+ - _Card Erratum_: Add "_Man_."

 #### Mumak
  - See Rulings by Term, Card Effect Limitations.

 #### Muster
- - Card Erratum: Replace entire text with: "Warrior only.
-An influence check against a faction by a warrior is modified by adding the warrior's prowess to a maximum modifier of +5."
+ - Card Erratum: Replace entire text with: "_**Warrior only.**_ An influence check against a faction by a warrior is modified by adding the warrior's prowess to a maximum modifier of +5."

 #### Muster Disperses
- - Muster Disperses cannot be revealed as an on-guard card.
+ - _Muster Disperses_ cannot be revealed as an on-guard card.

 #### My Precious
- - Does not count as Gollum for the purposes of Gollum's Fate or any other card that specifically calls for Gollum.
+ - Does not count as _Gollum_ for the purposes of _Gollum's Fate_ or any other card that specifically calls for _Gollum_.
  - May not be played as a character.
  - Does not give -1 MP to minions.
  - Must be face-up to gain two actions.